Ask Pauline a Question

 Use your credit card, and other travel cards, wisely

 Most lenders state that you should contact customer service to deal with any excess balance.
 While that is the case, it does not mean customers will be prevented from carrying a positive balance.
+We’ve heard from many readers that they were unable to create a positive balance and some that were charged fees for trying.
+Basically, attempt this at your own risk.

 The golden rules of putting cash onto your credit card